markus-wa/demoinfocs-golang/README.md

 You can use the build tag `debugdemoinfocs` (i.e. `go test -tags debugdemoinfocs -v`) to print out debugging information - such as game events or unhandled demo-messages - during the parsing process.<br>
 Side-note: The tag isn't called `debug` to avoid naming conflicts with other libs (and underscores in tags don't work, apparently).

-To change the default debugging behavior Go's `ldflags` paramter can be used.
+To change the default debugging behavior Go's `ldflags` parameter can be used.
 Example for additionally printing out all server-classes with their properties: `-ldflags '-X github.com/markus-wa/demoinfocs-golang.debugServerClasses=YES'`

 Check out `debug_on.go` for any other settings that can be changed.